 Now imagine that during the fourth day, God created star masses in a way that would form a linearly-dented perturbation in the otherwise flat potential of the fabric of space.
 There appear to be several ways to make such a shape.
 The linear shape shown here is not essential.
 It only makes illustrating the processes simpler.

-As soon as God created the galaxy masses, the fabric of space began sinking slowly and the central part—containing the earth—dropped below the critical potential
+As soon as God created the galaxy masses, the fabric of space began sinking slowly and the central part—containing the earth—dropped below the critical potential.

-have seen a black sphere appear at the center of the cosmos and begin growing in size.
+An observer in ordinary space a bit farther from the center would have seen a black sphere appear at the center of the cosmos and begin growing in size.

 The entire interior of the sphere was an achronous region.
-For slow-moving objects in that region, time would have stopped
+For slow-moving objects in that region, time would have stopped.

 The critical potential depends on

----the speed of light
+---the speed of light,

----which in turn depends on the tension in the fabric of space
+---which in turn depends on the tension in the fabric of space.

-If, as God stretched or contracted the fabric of space (Isaiah 40:22), He changed the tension simultaneously everywhere, the speed of light changed and the position of the critical potential with respect to the fabric also changed
+If, as God stretched or contracted the fabric of space (Isaiah 40:22), He changed the tension simultaneously everywhere, the speed of light changed and the position of the critical potential with respect to the fabric also changed.

 The critical potential line could have moved up or down quite rapidly.